-Used to be my main vehicle on the Fediverse until 02/2026.
-Still fancy the platform and still keep that old single-user instance of mine around for … reasons, but parted ways with it in day-to-day use.
+Used to be my main vehicle on the Fediverse until 06/2026.
+Still fancy the platform but parted ways with it in day-to-day use.
+Somehow it seems impossible to get it to work for my environment with a reasonable performance and resource consumption as I learnt at least four times on different servers.

 (-) Friendica web client, albeit quite improved throughout the last couple of releases, has a bunch of shortcomings and glitches that really feel annoying at times, especially talking use on mobile devices.
 Some things still are tied to mouse-hover interactions and don't work on touch screens at all.